LennartHennigs/DIYStreamDeck/README.md

 # DIY Stream Deck with the Pimoroni RGB Keypad

-This project uses a Raspberry Pi Pico microcontroller and an [Pimoroni RGB Keypad](https://shop.pimoroni.com/products/pico-rgb-keypad-base) to provide dynamic app-specific shortcut keys.
+This project uses a Raspberry Pi Pico micro controller and an [Pimoroni RGB Keypad](https://shop.pimoroni.com/products/pico-rgb-keypad-base) to provide dynamic app-specific shortcut keys.
 By monitoring the currently active app on your computer, it automatically loads and displays relevant shortcuts to streamline your workflow and increase productivity.

 ![Keypad with Zoom Shortcuts](images/keypad.png)

 If you find this project helpful please consider giving it a ⭐️ at [GitHub](https://github.com/LennartHennigs/ESPTelnet) and/or [buy me a ☕️](https://ko-fi.com/lennart0815).
 Thanks!

+For the latest changes and the history of changes, please take a look at the CHANGELOG.

 **Note:** This was a (very successful) experiment with ChatGPT-4. 🤖 I built this without any knowledge of Python or CircuitPython.
 The goal was to not program it myself but tell ChatGPT-4 what I wanted.
 This is the result.
 It wrote the code and this README as well.
 This paragraph here is the only piece I am writing myself (and maybe two lines in the CicuitPython code).